williscool/kindadm/README.md

 ## Quick Start

-To create a local one or multi-node Kubernetes (K8s) cluster(s) - please run:
+To create a local one or multi-node Kubernetes (K8s) cluster(s) that runs in Docker for Windows - please run:

 ```bash
 ## extra args are optional.